A Short Summary of Our Findings

 One of the best robotic cleaners in the market, this works out to be a great investment.
 It comes with PowerStream technology that helps it clean walls and water line effectively.
-Powerful water jets get emitted giving the cleaner strong grip along the vertical surfaces.
-Other cool features include blue tooth connectivity, 2 cleaning modes of 1 hr and 2hr each, weekly programming and an automatic weekly timer.
+Powerful water jets get emitted, giving a cleaner strong grip along the vertical surfaces.
+Other cool features include blue tooth connectivity, two cleaning modes of 1 hr and 2hr each, weekly programming, and an automatic weekly timer.

-It comes with 2 filter cartridges the mesh one to handle large debris and a fine polyester one to filter out super-fine dirt.
-While it cleans the walls effectively it doesn’t work as well on the water line.
+It comes with two filter cartridges, the mesh one to handle large debris, and a fine polyester one to filter out super-fine dirt.
+While it cleans the walls effectively, it doesn’t work as well on the waterline.
 Its timer can be set for a daily, once in 2 days or once in 3 days cycles.

 4. Dolphin Premier Robotic Pool Cleaner with Powerful Dual Scrubbing Brushes and Multiple Filter Options

-A new age mean machine this cleaner comes with SmartNav technology.
+A new age means machine; this cleaner comes with SmartNav technology.
 It helps in making the cleaning cycles quick and efficient.
-Even as the cleaner goes on cleaning walls and tiles SmartNav continues to scan the poll for debris.
+Even as the cleaner goes on cleaning walls and tiles, SmartNav continues to scan the poll for debris.
 This helps in clean faster and reducing electricity consumption.

 Its dual scrubbing brushes get rid of the tough to clean dirt and debris.
 The microprocessor powered anti-tangle swivel ensures easy navigation.
-The cleaner comes with 3 filters – bottom-load fine and ultra-fine filters and a fine oversized filter bag.
-Though effective we found the multiple filters tough to clean.
+The cleaner comes with three filters – bottom-load fine and ultra-fine filters and an excellent oversized filter bag.
+Though useful, we found the multiple screens tough to clean.

 Read our in-depth review of the Dolphin Premier Robotic Pool Cleaner here.

 This robotic cleaner is designed for above ground pools only.
 Its most popular feature is its 1-hour cleaning cycle.
-The cleaner is lightweight and we found it easy to put in and take out of the pool.
+The cleaner is lightweight, and we found it easy to put in and take out of the pool.
 It has effective filter bags that clean dirt of up to 2-microns.
-While it has EZ swivel cord it did get tangled for us.
+While it has an EZ swivel cord, it did get tangled for us.

 The changing of pins to alter direction means it requires manual intervention.
 Another gripe can be the cheap plastic build that also impacts durability.
 Go for it if you are looking for an entry-level device and are ready to take good care of it.